 (2) Depth: 60 / 80 / 90 cm

-An overview of all combinations can be found here:
+An overview of recommended combinations of table frame and table top formats can be found here:

-The linoleum surface can be cleaned with a damp, soft cloth.
-Under no circumstances should a degreasing agent be used.
+The surface can be wiped wet with a soft cloth.

 Light soiling of untreated edges can be removed with a fine sandpaper - always moving in grain direction!
 Oiled and waxed surfaces can be treated with a colourless oil and/or wax if required